maxtheaviator/resin-azure-iotedge-multicontainer/README.md

 * Subscribe to Device to Cloud (D2C) Messages on your IoT Hub and check if data is arriving

 ## Known issues
 * Check docker storage-drivers on your system.
 This example is working with 'aufs'.
-For 'overlay2' resin base image has to be modified.
+For 'overlay2' resin base image has to be modified. (if you use resin-in-container)
 * Check your firewall settings for AMQP-Connections (Port 5671).
 There should be a fallback in edgeAgent to WebSocket 443 (did not try)